-Whether you’re the proud owner of a Harley, more of a Vespa man, or prefer four wheels to two, this is one seriously cool leather biker jacket.
-The pared-back design—two minimal slit pockets and a classic collar—feels high-end and sophisticated, while the ribbed cuffs and hem add a bit of edge, and a subtle nod to leather’s historic popularity among urban outlaws.
+The pared-back design feels high-end and sophisticated, with two minimal slit pockets and a classic collar.
+The ribbed cuffs and hem add a bit of edge and a subtle nod to leather’s historic popularity among urban outlaws.

-Keep it simple and streamlined by pairing with Chelsea boots and a plain t-shirt and let this Saint Laurent jacket do all the talking.
+Keep it simple and streamlined by pairing it with Chelsea boots and a plain t-shirt, and let this Saint Laurent jacket do all the talking.

 FLAVOR: Best value men’s leather jacket